 The Company is also the exclusive licensee of patents and patent applications filed in the name of Dr. Nils G. Kock, in numerous countries.
-Three United States patents have issued directed to methods and compositions for treating ED by transurethrally administering an active agent.
-One additional United States patent application is still pending, and patents have been granted in Australia, Austria, Belgium, Canada, Finland, France, Germany, Great Britain, Greece, Ireland, Italy, Japan, Luxembourg, the Netherlands, New Zealand, Norway, Spain, Sweden and South Africa.
+Four United States patents have issued directed to methods and compositions for treating ED by transurethrally administering an active agent.
+Patents have also been granted in Australia, Austria, Belgium, Canada, Finland, France, Germany, Great Britain, Greece, Ireland, Italy, Japan, Luxembourg, the Netherlands, New Zealand, Norway, Spain, Sweden and South Africa.
 Patent applications are pending in Denmark and Romania.
 The foreign patents and applications, like the U.S. patents and applications, are directed to the treatment of ED by transurethral administration of certain active substances including alpha-receptor blockers, vasoactive polypeptides, prostaglandins or nitroglycerin dispersed in a hydrophilic vehicle.